ibmdataworks/datafirst/datascientist/interactive-analytics/Readme.md

   e.
 Click ‘Create’.

-1. Open your Notebook and add the data source
+1. Go back to your default project (using the menu on the top left) to open your Notebook and add the data source

   a.
 Navigate to home with a click on ‘IBM Data Science Experience’ (top left) and open ‘IA Lab Notebook’